ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/bluetooth.md

 Bluetooth low energy (BLE) is a low power wireless technology standard for personal area networks.
 BLE, unlike the classic Bluetooth standard, reduces power consumption, allowing your BLE device to run for months or years on a coin-cell battery.
 Typical applications of BLE are health care, fitness trackers, beacons, smart home, security, entertainment, proximity sensors, industrial and automotive.

-BLE is a method of transferring small amounts of data.
-If you have an input method, such as a sensor or button, your BLE device can receive input and transfer it to a phone, tablet or PC.
-With the advent of BLIP - Bluetooth IP Support - it can also transfer input directly to the internet.
-You can then use it to store or analyze the information and send commands back to the device.

 This two-way communication means you can use a single device to send information and perform actions based on that information.
 You could [water your garden](http://www.hosepipeban.org.uk/hosepipe-ban-current-situation/) when the ground is dry, put a beacon with your details on your dog's collar or flash a light when a car comes too close to your bicycle.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/BLEsample.png)<span>A BLE setup requires a board with BLE support and a way to control it, for example a phone app or a local touchscreen.</span></span>